 I commissioned milliner Rosanna Gould to make a hat to perform in.
 Attached to the hat are old iron nails taken from my floorboards, making a sheer curtain around the body.
 The hat was developed to be worn whilst performing the dance, thus it transforming into both costume and instrument as the nails jingle with the movement.
 Around this time I started working with another artist who was training in TRE (trauma release exercise).
 TRE is the induction of neurogenic shaking, which relieves stress as well as induces pleasure and joy.
 Mechanical and neurogenic shaking links to stimming as well as shaking as an ancient and euphoric practice used in rituals.

 The project would see this Neurodivergent ‘dance troop’ create an orchestra using their movements whilst wearing the nail hats.
-As this movement is very taxing and can only be performed in short bursts, the piece would be an orchestra of endurance; as one dancer’s energy wains others start dancing and their becomes a sharing, flow and balancing of energy levels.
-Each performer would wear a costume made from their own hair.
+As this movement is very taxing and can only be performed in short bursts, the piece would be an orchestra of endurance; as one dancer’s energy wains others start dancing and there becomes a sharing, flow and balancing of energy levels.
 The project speaks to:

 models of care